jianglab/helicon_doc/README.rst

-This is the repository of the helicon tutorial
+Read the doc repository for Helicon tutorial
 =======================================

 Read the tutorial here: